-- Let the office receptionist know that you have a student with you who needs a crisis appointment, she will connect you with the Counseling Center Director.
+- If the phone is not answered, leave a detailed message that you have a student with you who needs a crisis appointment.
+A counselor will return your call and/or connect you with the Counseling Center Director.

-- Share relevant information with Emily Petkus, Counseling Center Director, over the phone (e.g., what it is about the student’s behavior that is causing you concern).
+- Share relevant information with Allison Collazo, Counseling Center Director, over the phone (e.g., what it is about the student’s behavior that is causing you concern).

-- Depending on the situation, the counselor may meet the student where you are or ask you to walk the student over to the Counseling Center, Room 301 Cooley Hall.
+- Depending on the situation, walk the student over to the Counseling Center, Room 301 Cooley Hall.